We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 What are Organisational Asset Libraries and CDNs?

-When dealing with files and images that everyone uses enterprise wide, it makes sense to make these as quick and efficient to access as possible.
+When dealing with files and images that everyone uses enterprise wide, it makes sense to make these as quick and efficient to access as possible using a Content Delivery Network (CDN).

-Asset library contents are ‘published’ using a Content Delivery Network (CDN).
 A CDN is an industry-wide concept (not just a Microsoft one) where a series of servers spread out in various locations are used to host content like images and videos.
 The idea being that content is ‘pulled from’ the nearest server, reducing the time it takes to access items.

-There are two types of CDN, Public and Private.
+There are also two types of CDN, Public and Private.
 Normally you would use a Private CDN, to only allow your enterprise users access.
 Just to confirm, it is a private CDN we will be setting up in this article.

 See this article for more information on CDNs.